-Large earthquakes disturb ionosphere in several different ways, and we can observe them with GNSS networks as changes in TEC.
+Large earthquakes disturb the ionosphere in several different ways, and we can observe them with GNSS networks as changes in TEC.
 First, I discuss coseismic disturbances that appear ~10 minutes after earthquakes as sudden TEC oscillations propagating toward magnetic equator with the acoustic wave speed (~1 km/s).
-Coseismic uplift/subsidence excite acoustic waves, and components with periods 4-5 minutes propagate to the ionospheric F region and cause TEC oscillations.
-An empirical law is proposed to relate their amplitudes to moment magnitudes (M_w) of earthquakes using ~30 events M_w 6.6-9.2.
+Coseismic uplift/subsidence excite acoustic waves, and components with periods of 4-5 minutes propagate to the ionospheric F region and cause TEC oscillations.
+An empirical law is proposed to relate their amplitudes to moment magnitudes ( $M_w$ ) of earthquakes using ~30 events $M_w$ 6.6-9.2.
 A very large earthquake is often followed by resonant atmospheric oscillation lasting for hours.
 Rayleigh surface waves also make acoustic waves and cause TEC oscillations thousands of kilometers away from epicenters.
 Secondly, I review current knowledge of TEC changes occurring immediately before large earthquakes.
 They start 10-80 minutes before earthquakes and make positive electron density anomalies above faults about to rupture.
-Comparison of 18 earthquakes M_w7.3-9.2 suggests positive correlations with M_w in their leading times, changes in TEC rates, and cumulative anomalies.
-The 3-dimensional structure of electron density anomalies suggest they are formed by E x B drift caused by the penetration of electric fields, possibly made by surface charges, through the ionosphere.
+Comparison of 18 earthquakes $M_w$ 7.3-9.2 suggests positive correlations with $M_w$ in their leading times, changes in TEC rates, and cumulative anomalies.
+The three-dimensional structure of electron density anomalies suggest they are formed by $E \times B$ drift caused by the penetration of electric fields, possibly made by surface charges, through the ionosphere.

-1. Introduction
+21.1.
+INTRODUCTION

-Fault dislocation of an earthquake causes vertical movement of the earth's surface and excites atmospheric waves.
+Fault dislocation of an earthquake causes vertical movement of the Earth's surface and excites atmospheric waves.
 They propagate upward and often disturb the ionosphere.
-Its first phase starts \sim 10 minutes after earthquake when acoustic waves reach the ionospheric F region.
-Such coseismic ionospheric disturbances usually occur as transient disturbance having periods of several minutes but may last for hours after very large earthquakes.
+Its first phase starts ~10 minutes after an earthquake, when acoustic waves reach the ionospheric F region.
+Such coseismic ionospheric disturbances usually occur as transient disturbances having periods of several minutes, but may last for hours after very large earthquakes.
 On the other hand, physical mechanisms responsible for ionospheric changes immediately before large earthquakes remain elusive.
 They appear as positive electron density anomalies above faults about to rupture, probably due to certain electromagnetic processes.
 They start 10-80 minutes before large earthquakes and build up until the fault rupture starts.